 Congress stated in this enabling legislation that "the natural, scenic, recreation, historic, and other values of a forty-eight-mile segment of the Chattahoochee River... from Buford Dam downstream to Peachtree Creek... should be preserved and protected from developments and uses which would substantially impair or destroy them."

 Today, the CRNRA includes the 48-mile section of the Chattahoochee River from Lake Lanier to the city of Atlanta and nearly 7,000 acres of parkland in fifteen units along the river – often referred to as a “string of pearls.”
-Nearly three million people visit the CRNRA annually, making it one of the top forty most-visited national park units in the country.
+The park had more than 3.5 million visits in 2020 making it the 16th most-visited national park in the country.

 CNPC MISSION The mission of the Chattahoochee National Park Conservancy is to build a community of support for the Chattahoochee River National Recreation Area (CRNRA) and to promote stewardship of its natural and cultural resources.

 STRATEGIC GOALSContact page.